Hurricane & Flood

 Before and After Handbook

-Almost four years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed over 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.
+Almost six years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.

-Six years before, Hurricane Katrina sunk one city and Rita chased another out of town.
-Nine years before, a tropical storm named Allison washed away everything Houstonians knew about flooding.
+In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
+In June, 2001, a tropical storm named Allison washed away everything Houstonians knew about flooding.